 - Deceased individuals.
 We may disclose your health information to a coroner, medical examiner or a funeral director as necessary and as authorized by law.

 - For research.
 We may use or disclose your health information for research purposes, such as studies comparing the benefits of alternative treatments received by our patients or investigations into how to improve our care delivery.
 We will use or disclose your health information for research purposes only with the approval of our Institutional Review Board, which must follow a special approval process.
 Before permitting any use or disclosure of your health information for research purposes, our Institutional Review Board will balance the needs of the researchers and the potential value of their research against the protection of your privacy.
 When required, we will obtain a written authorization from you prior to using your health information for research.

 - Health or safety.
 We may use or disclose your health information to prevent or lessen a threat to the health or safety of you or the general public.
-We may also disclose your health information to disaster relief organizations such as the Red Cross or other organizations participating in bio-terrorism countermeasures.
+We may also disclose your health information to public or private disaster relief organizations such as the Red Cross or other organizations participating in bio-terrorism countermeasures.

 - Specialized government functions.
 We may use or disclose your health information to provide assistance for certain types of government activities.
 If you are a member of the armed forces of the United States or a foreign country, we may disclose your health information to appropriate military authority as is deemed necessary.
 We may also disclose your health information to federal officials for lawful intelligence or national security activities.